hugsclane/absproj/README.md

 ### Intent
 This project is a work in progress to improve my skills in a variaty of technical areas, and in project management.

+For now this is a solo project, so my methodology for working through the tech stack is going to be an iterative one.
+I will make changes in an environment until I'm confident that I understand tehcnology that I am working with, and I will leave sub-repo's incomplete unitl I have a better grasp on the ultimate structure of the project.

+The API folder contains inital exploration into pydantic and pyscopg, I intended to use flaks initally but have since decided to use Go to build the webserver.

+Astro-Svelte is a framework I'm familiar with and I don't want to focus on frontend dev too much.
+If my priorties chagne, I'll likely invest time into learning html

+### Strucutre (Subject to change)

+ - Python for the modeling application used to express data from the ABS db
+ - Astro-Svelte website (might make a HTMX website in parrallel)
+ - Go webserver

 ### Requirements
 GNUmake